neemadan/An-Experiential-Journey-With-Data-to-Inspire-Your-Work/README.md

 2. Setup an Environment: Configure **Watson Studio,  Watson Machine Learning, and Cloud Object Storage**.

-3. Create a Project: After the project is setup and environment is configured, create a **notebook** file.
+3. Create a Project: After the project is setup and environment is configured, create a **notebook**.